 Rain and sports may not always go hand-in-hand, but Hong Kong actually has a surprising amount of unique (and indoor!) activities to try your hand at.
 Bounce around at Ryze trampoline park in Quarry Bay, scale some serious heights at Verm City’s clip n’ climb park, or take on a 9-hole round of crazy golf at Strokes in Causeway Bay.
 Not interested in trying something new?
 Take it old school and enjoy a day at the lanes with Tikitiki Bowling Bar in Sai Kung, or the South China Athletics Association in Causeway Bay.

 Go Back in Time at a Video Game Arcade

-Speaking of old-school activities, when the rain is pouring, why not check out one of Hong Kong’s video game arcades?
-Found on both Hong Kong Island and in Kowloon, these can be found tucked into basements, or hidden amongst the bustling streets of Mong Kok.
-Check out Game Centre in Central, Game Zone in Mong Kok or Hong Kong City Game in Wan Chai and expect classics games such as Street Fighter, Dance Dance Revolution and Mario Kart.
+Speaking of old school activities, when the rain is pouring, why not check out one of Hong Kong’s video game arcades?
+Located on both Hong Kong Island and in Kowloon, these can be found tucked into basements, or hidden amongst the bustling streets of Mong Kok.
+Check out Game Centre in Central, Game Zone in Mong Kok or Hong Kong City Game in Wan Chai and expect classic games such as Street Fighter, Dance Dance Revolution and Mario Kart.

 Chillax at Chillazy

 Located in Kwun Tong, Chillazy is the perfect café to take advantage of when the weather turns.
 Guests are welcome to bring their own food and drinks, and are only charged by the amount of time that they spend here.
 Whether it’s just you and a book chilling on one of the comfy hammocks, a group of friends taking advantage of the space, or you’ve just popped in to charge your phone and duck out of a shower for 10 minutes, Chillazy is a handy place in the city to know about.